-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the District's policy on termination payments.
 Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.

-19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and associated forms have been filed, by required deadlines.
+D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and associated forms have been filed, by required deadlines.

-Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: - a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
+- A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above, obtain ethics documentation from management, and: - i.
+Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170 - No exceptions noted.
+All board members completed one hour of ethics training. - ii.
+Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the District's policy during the fiscal period, as applicable. - Exception noted.
+The District does not have an ethics policy. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.
+Exception noted.

-No exceptions noted.

-b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the District's policy during the fiscal period, as applicable.

-No exceptions noted.
+11. Debt Service

-21. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued.
+A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution.

-22. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-Fraud Notice
+12. Fraud Notice

-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the District reported the misappropriations to the legislative auditor and the district attorney of the parish in which the District is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the District reported the misappropriations to the legislative auditor and the district attorney of the parish in which the District is domiciled as required by R.S.
+24:523.

-24. Observe that the District has posted on its premises and website, the notice required by R.S.
+B. Observe that the District has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

 Exception noted.
-The District did not have the notice posted on its premises but posted it as soon as advised.
+The District did not have the notice posted on its premises.

-Information Technology Disaster Recovery/Business Continuity
+13. Information Technology Disaster Recovery/Business Continuity

-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g. tapes, CDs), observe evidence that backups are encrypted before being transported.
+- A. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - i.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was note stored on the government's local server or network, and (c) was encrypted.